Things to do in Oslo

 VisitOSLO/Nancy Bundt

 Oslo Cathedral is Norway’s main church and a popular tourist attraction.
 The cathedral was built in 1070, making it one of the oldest cathedrals in Scandinavia.
-It’s located right in the center of Oslo, so you can visit it without needing public transportation or a taxi.
+It’s located right in the city center, so you can visit it without needing public transportation or a taxi.

-The cathedral is open every day except for Sundays and some holidays throughout the year—check out their website to see what days are included in your visit!
+The cathedral is open every day except for Sundays and some holidays throughout the year—check out the Oslo Cathedral website to see what days are included in your visit!

 Vigeland Park